Meja Thermal Power Station

 Meja Thermal Power Station is an upcoming coal-based thermal power plant located in Meja Tehsil in Prayagraj district, Uttar Pradesh.
 The power plant is owned by the Meja Urja Nigam Private Limited (MUNPL), a joint venture between NTPC Limited and Uttar Pradesh Rajya Vidyut Utpadan Nigam.
-The planned capacity of the power plant is 1320 MW (2x660MW).
+The planned capacity of the power plant is 1320 MW (2×660 MW).

 Capacity

-The planned capacity of the power plant is 1320 MW (2x660MW).
+The planned capacity of the power plant is 1320 MW (2×660 MW).